Rooney still center stage but England no longer expects

 And Rooney can still do all of those things.
 He has consistently led England's World Cup qualifying campaigns, and is only 11 goals short of Bobby Charlton's all-time mark of 49 in a white jersey.

-The question, still, is whether he can do them against the best defences on the biggest stage of all.
+The question, still, is whether he can do them against the best defenses on the biggest stage of all.

 (Editing by Mitch Phillips and Mike Collett)